 PR includes all communication measures that aim to create awareness for your business in public.
 The focus is on spreading your news via media or cooperations.
 In its broader sense your webpage content, listings of your business as well as your social media profiles are part of your PR, too.
 Summarized, all channels that present you and your company to the public.

-Basics FOR using PR in your business
+Basics to use PR for your business

-Make sure the following foundations are set up when you plan to use PR:
+I recommend to make sure the following foundations are set up when you plan to use PR:

 2. You have your webpage or at least a Social Media Profile with clear content and strong